-The System Manager and the Systems Team continuously monitor the performance of the system in regard to hardware and the network.
+The System Manager and the Systems Team continuously monitor the performance of the system in regard to hardware, software, databases, and network.
 Daily operations of the system require identifying and implementing minor modifications for it to function optimally and correctly.
 Document these modifications using a Change Implementation Notice in the configuration management repository, and follow the change management process to receive approval for the modifications.
 The Change Implementation Notice contains a requested change to the system by a user and its priority or urgency.

 Maryland law states that agencies must have the approval of the Agency CIO:

 …before making expenditures on major information technology development projects (MITDP), which were defined as projects that included planning, procuring, creating, installing, testing, or providing initial training on an IT project in which:

 - the estimated total cost equals or exceeds $1 million;

 - the project is undertaken to support a critical business function associated with the public health, education, safety, or financial well-being of the citizens of Maryland; or